-Habitat is present within all alternatives for four state-listed mollusks species, the Louisiana pigtoe, sandbank pocketbook, Texas heelsplitter, and Trinity pigtoe and one federally proposed threatened species, the Texas fawnsfoot.
+Habitat is present within all alternatives for four state-listed mollusks species, the Louisiana pigtoe, sandbank pocketbook, Texas heelsplitter, and Trinity pigtoe, two federally proposed threatened mollusk species, the Louisiana pigtoe and the Texas fawnsfoot, and one federally proposed endangered mollusk species, the Texas heelsplitter.
 Construction activities associated with bridge construction would take place within perennial streams and intermittent streams with perennial pools; however, permanent impacts are expected to be limited to bridge piling.
-Suitable habitat is present for these species within the project area; therefore, the proposed project may impact these species.
+Suitable habitat is present for these species within the project area; therefore, the proposed project may impact/may affect these species.
 Freshwater Mussel TxDOT BMP, Water Quality TxDOT BMP, and Stream Crossings TxDOT BMP would be used to minimize or avoid impacts to these species.
-The Texas fawnsfoot is currently a proposed threatened species, and no consultation with USFWS is required at this time.
-However, as the project is not proposed for letting until (or after) FY 2024, additional coordination may be required at that time for the Texas fawnsfoot.
-Further analysis and any potential coordination needed for this species will be revisited and further analyzed if/when the species becomes federally listed.
+The Texas fawnsfoot and Louisiana pigtoe are currently proposed threatened species, and the Texas heelsplitter is currently a proposed endangered species, and no consultation with USFWS is required at this time.
+However, as the project is not proposed for letting until (or after) FY 2024, additional coordination may be required at that time for the Texas fawnsfoot, Louisiana pigtoe, and Texas heelsplitter.
+Further analysis and any potential coordination needed for these species will be revisited and further analyzed if/when the species become federally listed.
+Potential mussels habitat within the Recommended Preferred Alternative is included in Exhibit 4-11A.